Array

 Returns None if a is empty.

-Returns b with the n elements starting at index i replaced with the elements of a.
+SourceUpdate the mutable array b replacing n elements starting at index i with the corresponding elements of array a.

 Returns [] if b >= e.